Val-dose-things/Co-Print-SV08-Config/README.md

 ![image](https://github.com/user-attachments/assets/d9d93382-2933-41f0-8d59-f8932a1a5700)

-rename it with a ".coprint_zoffset_test.gcode" this will make it a hidden file and keep you from deleting it when you clear out your files.
+rename it with as ".coprint_zoffset_test.gcode" this will make it a hidden file and keep you from deleting it when you clear out your files.
 This will replace the stock one from sovol and have a PA in a range and settings that should not grind your extruder to dust.